shivamgupta211/email-firestore-template/README.md

 Inside that file you'll add your Firebase keys which you can get from [the Firebase Console](https://console.firebase.google.com)

+## Want to know more?

+I'm pre-selling a book called **Master FireStore for Ionic Framework** that will help you do just that, get started building scalable, offline persistent mobile apps using FireStore and Inic :) [get the book](https://sowl.co/M119n).

 ## Who am I?

 Jorge Vergara – [@javebratt](https://twitter.com/javebratt) – j@javebratt.com